ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 If these criteria are all met, then BBRCheckStartupHighLoss() takes the following steps.
 First, it sets BBR.full_bw_reached = true.
-Then it sets BBR.inflight_hi to its estimate of a safe level of in-flight data suggested by these losses, which is max(BBR.bdp, BBR.inflight_latest), where BBR.inflight_latest is the max delivered volume of data (rs.delivered) over
+Then it sets BBR.inflight_longterm to its estimate of a safe level of in-flight data suggested by these losses, which is max(BBR.bdp, BBR.inflight_latest), where BBR.inflight_latest is the max delivered volume of data (rs.delivered) over